viggo-gascou/EuroEval/README.md

 >>> benchmark(task="sentiment-classification", language="da")
 ```

-### Benchmarking in an offline environment
+### Benchmarking in an Offline Environment
-If you need to benchmark in an offline environment, you need to download the
+If you need to benchmark in an offline environment, you need to download the models,
-models, datasets and metrics beforehand.
-This can be done by adding the
+datasets and metrics beforehand.
+This can be done by adding the `--download-only`
-`--download-only` argument, from the command line, or the `download_only` argument,
+argument, from the command line, or the `download_only` argument, if benchmarking from a
-if benchmarking from a script.
+script.
 For example to download the model you want and all of the Danish sentiment
 classification datasets:
 ```
 $ euroeval --model <model-id> --task sentiment-classification --language da --download-only
 ```

-or from a script:
+Or from a script:
 ```
+>>> benchmark(
+    model="<model>",
+    task="sentiment-classification",
->>> benchmark(model="<model>", task="sentiment-classification", language="da", download_only=True)
+    language="da",
+    download_only=True,
+)
 ```

 Please note: Offline benchmarking of adapter models is not currently supported.
 An